Professional Services · Revenue & Growth

 AI-native vs traditional approach

-How a scoped AI-native engagement compares to the traditional alternatives for seo landing pages in legal services.
+How a scoped AI-native engagement compares to the alternatives for seo landing pages in legal services: in-house build, BPO retainer, generic SaaS subscription, traditional consulting engagement.

 DimensionTraditional (in-house build or BPO)AI-native engagement (us)